daltondiaz/async-jobs/README.md

 ## Create/Configure .env (Required)

-Create .env file in the root of project and configure the Turso variables
+Create .env file in the root of project and configure the Turso variables.

+You can do

+`cp example_env .env`

+and fill the parameters

 ```
 TURSO_DATABASE_URL=libsql://[DATABASE].turso.io